f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 #.
 Using the left-hand navigation and in the sections as shown, review the
    following data.
 Values where **<namespace>** *adjective-animal* is represented, the configuration will be the name of your provisioned namespace.
-Note the FQDN of the F5 XC load balancer.
+Note the FQDN of the F5 Distributed Cloud load balancer.

    * **Metadata**  *<namespace>-lb*